 A good deep cleaning may restore your tired floor's former luster.
 Here's what to do:

-- Begin by thoroughly sweeping floors with a soft bristle broom like this one.
+- Begin by thoroughly sweeping floors with a soft bristle broom.
 So that you know, stiff bristles can scratch the wood's surface.

-- Afterward, mop using a micro cloth and concentrated cleaner specially made for hardwood floors.
-Method Squirt and Mop, and Bona Hardwood Floor Cleaner are two good ones....
-Keep in mind steam, water, vinegar and cleaners like Murphy's Oil Soap that produces suds should never be used to clean wood floors.
+Afterward, mop using a micro cloth and concentrated cleaner for hardwood floors.
+Method Squirt and Mop, and Bona Hardwood Floor Cleaner are two good ones.
+Keep in mind steam, water, and cleaners that produce bubbles or suds should never be used to clean wood floors.

 Hardwood floors in high-traffic areas in your home may require a deep cleaning by a flooring professional.
 Experts like these typically use a scrubbing machine designed to remove embedded dirt.